 - You can install some Joomla SEO extensions that come with the optimizing page speed feature like Route 66.

 Don’t forget the final step – check your website speed.
 You should do it before and after following all of these guidelines.
 And don’t be surprised when you see how much faster your website can be.
 You can do it by using one of these tools or services: YSlow Chrome plugin, Pingdom tools, Google PageSpeed or GTmetrix…

-You can take the most out of these tool by reading their suggestion methods after examining your site.
+You can make the most out of these tools by reading their suggestion methods after examining your site.

 Page Speed is an essential factor for any website and online business.
 Get your site optimized in speed as soon as possible to see the positive change in term of traffic and revenue.
 We hope with this 8 helpful tips, your site can get the perfect score as JoomlaShine.com